0xC0DE6502/max65-releases/README.md

 ### Windows

-Download the .zip file, extract it and optionally add `max65.exe` to your system path.
+Download the .zip file, extract it and optionally add the path to `max65.exe` to your system path.
 The assembler is now ready for use.
 You will also find this user guide in various formats in the `max65` folder.

 The assembler is compiled and tested on 64-bit Windows 11.
 It is fully portable as long as you keep `max65.exe` together with the accompanying `python*.dll` and `python*.zip` files.